victoria-miltcheva/detect-secrets/README.md

 ## User Guide

-If you are looking for information on how to use this project as an end user please refer to the user guide under [pages](https://pages.github.ibm.com/whitewater/whitewater-detect-secrets).
+If you are looking for information on how to use this project as an end user please refer to the user guide [Guide](https://w3.ibm.com/w3publisher/detect-secrets).

 ## Contribution